-I know how it is.
+We know how it is.
 Sometimes your available memory on your PC or mobile is just feeling the pinch, but you still want something new to play.
 When you can’t squeeze the latest blockbuster into your memory, there are lots of great games with smaller footprints that you can play.
-In this article, I will be going through some great low storage games.
+In this article, we will be going through some great low storage games.
 These games may be small in size, but they are big in fun, so prepare to have a good time if you download any of them.

 Best Low Storage PC Games

 Downwell only needs 200MB of space to fit on your PC.
 Prepare to descend a well with just your trusty rocket-boots for company.
 The boots control your descent, while also killing enemies, and it is up to you to grab as much loot as you can.
 You can level up and buy new items in shops that happen to exist down this well, and the gameplay loop is addictive and fun.
 You should play this even if you have plenty of available space.

 Devil Daggers feels like a fever dream where you are being attacked by the Ghost of Christmas Past with a baseball bat with nails in it.
 A fast-paced shooter, the game consists of one level, and the enemies are always in the same place.
 The aim of the game here is perfection, and your eyes and ears will need to work closely together to keep you alive.
 Your single weapon and some secret mechanics are all you have.
 This is about wits and skill.
 You also only need 1024MB to fit this onto your hard drive.

 I promise you that it is pure coincidence that the first three games all start with the letter “d.”
 I’ll try to shake up my alphabet application from here on out.
 Still, Doom will fit on your PC and only take up about 17MB.
 It’s still good, all these years later, and is always worth playing.
 If you have never played it, then shame on you.
 This is history.
 Gory, glorious past.